 CLAT Eligibility Criteria

 - For UG Courses: 45% marks (40% for SC / ST) in qualifying examination (i.e. 10+2).

 - For PG Courses: 55% marks (50% for SC / ST) in qualifying examination (i.e., LL.B./Five-Year Integrated LL.B./any other equivalent examination).

-Those appearing in qualifying examination in March/April 2016 are also eligible to apply.
+Those appearing in qualifying examination in March/April 2017 of examination year are also eligible to apply.
 The result of qualifying examination shall be submitted by the candidate at the time of admission failing which the candidate shall be ineligible for admission to the Course.